 These discrepancies tend to get larger once an analysis is run, not for one, but for multiple dimensions at the same time.
 The next table reports the average value and the share of positive values within `Capital Gain`, split by Gender.
 While MOSTLY AI matches all these statistics well, CTGAN misses the gender gap in average capital gain, and both CTGAN and TVAE significantly overrepresent the share of positive values (~55% vs 8%).

 As a final example, an analysis of the conditional distributions for `Gender` vs. `Relationship` is being displayed below.
 Whereas nearly (sic!) all wives are female in the original data, CTGAN assigns 1/3 of wives to the male category.
-On the other hand the MOSTLY AI generator is capable of learning and thus retaining the constraint, that Husbands are exclusively male.
+On the other hand the MOSTLY AI synthetic data generator is capable of learning and thus retaining the constraint, that Husbands are exclusively male.

 While the above visualizations and charts are useful accuracy indicators, and allow for spotting qualitative issues, they also show the need for a more systematic approach — particularly when the number of bi-variate combinations grows quickly with the number of attributes.
 While the adult dataset, with its 10 attributes, offers to investigate 10*9/2 = 45 bi-variate distributions, a dataset with 60 attributes, like the news dataset, yields already 60*59/2 = 1’770 combinations, that would need to be checked.
 Clearly, investigating each one of them, doesn’t scale, and one might miss discrepancies that only occur for certain combinations.